tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 - &#x24D8; You can see Robert cutting one of the pattern sets in the photo below.
-The patterns were drawn onto white paper first, and then cut into black Exeter paper with an x-acto blade.
+The patterns were drawn onto white paper first, and then cut into black Exeter paper with an X-Acto blade.
 Exeter paper is a lightproof paper which was popularly used for mattes in special effects work.
 Exeter paper was also used as the black background for the starfields in *Close Encounters*, because the camera sees only the white stars and not the